bbauska/ibm-intermediate-web-dev/README.md

 redirects.

 CSS, JavaScript, or image blocking - The Smartphone Googlebot wishes to be able to see and categorize the same content as humans.
-So don\'t try to hide these elements.
+So don&apos;t try to hide these elements.
 They are also important in determining whether you have a responsive site or a different mobile solution.

-Avoid Popups and Flash - The plugin may not be available on your user\'s phone, causing them to miss out on all the fun.
+Avoid Popups and Flash - The plugin may not be available on your user&apos;s phone, causing them to miss out on all the fun.
 Use HTML5 instead if you want to create special effects.